๐Ÿ›Biostatistics

 Sampling Bias

-• Self-selection occurs when participants choose whether to join, often resulting in healthier or more motivated samples
+• Self-selection is a related problem: when participants choose whether to join, you often end up with healthier or more motivated samples

-• External validity suffers most, meaning findings may not apply beyond the specific study population
+• External validity suffers most, meaning your findings may not apply beyond your specific study population

 Attrition Bias

-• Differential loss to follow-up between groups can create systematic differences that bias effect estimates
+• Differential loss to follow-up between groups creates systematic differences that bias your effect estimates

-• Intention-to-treat analysis helps mitigate this by analyzing participants in their original assigned groups regardless of completion
+• Intention-to-treat (ITT) analysis helps mitigate this by analyzing participants in their originally assigned groups regardless of whether they completed the study

-Compare: Selection bias vs. Sampling bias—both affect who's in your study, but selection bias refers to systematic differences in how participants are chosen or enrolled, while sampling bias specifically involves flawed sampling techniques.
-If an FRQ describes a convenience sample, think sampling bias first.
+Compare: Selection bias vs. Sampling bias.
+Both affect who's in your study, but selection bias refers to systematic differences in how participants are chosen or enrolled, while sampling bias specifically involves flawed sampling techniques.
+If an exam question describes a convenience sample, think sampling bias first.

 Biases in Data Collection